ronnyli/reddit-check/NOTES2SELF.md

 1. Not obvious how to log in
     - even less obvious to log out
 1. Build website for Thredd
+    - context menu link to provide feedback can go to website
+1. Merge lscache submissions so they're not in multiple places??
+    - ideally would have a Relational DB-style relationship between URLs and Submissions
 ### After release
 1. Move ALL HTML into Javascript b/c otherwise you have to remember which HTML goes where
 1. Think about actions for: